Lydia Williams: Reign FC and Melbourne City: 2017–20

 Returning to Houston for the 2017 season, Williams made 8 starts in goal before being traded to Seattle Reign FC on August 31 in exchange for a 2018 2nd-round draft pick.
 She made three starts in goal for the Reign during the remainder of the season.
 The Reign finished in fifth place during the regular season.

 In October 2017, Williams commenced pre-season training with Melbourne City, re-signing with them for the 2017–18 W-League season.
 She made 12 starts in goal helping lead Melbourne City to a fourth-place season during the regular season and berth to the Finals.
-After defeating the regular season premiers, Brisbane Roar, in a 2–0 shutout in the semi-final, Melbourne City faced Sydney FC in the Grand Final and won 2–0, clinching the team's third consecutive title.
+After defeating the regular season premiers, Brisbane Roar, in a 2–0 clean sheet in the semi-final, Melbourne City faced Sydney FC in the Grand Final and won 2–0, clinching the team's third consecutive title.

 Williams was the starting goalkeeper for Reign FC in all 17 games that she played during the 2018 NWSL season.
 The Reign finished in third place during the regular season with a record.
 The third-place finished earned the team a berth to the Playoffs, though they were defeated 2–1 by local rivals Portland Thorns FC in the semi-finals.
 She was one of three finalists for NWSL Goalkeeper of the Year in the 2018 season.

 Williams returned to Melbourne City for the 2019–20 W-League season.
-She was the starting goalkeeper in 14 matches, recording nine shutouts and an .871 (87.1%) save percentage.
+She was the starting goalkeeper in 14 matches, recording nine clean sheets and an .871 (87.1%) save percentage.
 Melbourne City finished in first place during the regular season, claiming the premiership with an undefeated record.
 During the playoffs, Williams helped elevate City to a 5–1 win in the team's semi-final match against Western Sydney Wanderers.
 Due to the COVID-19 pandemic, the Grand Final was not open to fans, though broadcast internationally.
-Williams helped hold Sydney FC to a 1–0 shutout to clinch the championship.
+Williams helped hold Sydney FC to a 1–0 clean sheet to clinch the championship.